Magnetic field

-A magnetic field is a vector field that describes the magnetic influence on moving electric charges, electric currents, and magnetic materials.
+A magnetic field (sometimes called B-field) is a physical field that describes the magnetic influence on moving electric charges, electric currents, and magnetic materials.
 A moving charge in a magnetic field experiences a force perpendicular to its own velocity and to the magnetic field.
 A permanent magnet's magnetic field pulls on ferromagnetic materials such as iron, and attracts or repels other magnets.
 In addition, a nonuniform magnetic field exerts minuscule forces on "nonmagnetic" materials by three other magnetic effects: paramagnetism, diamagnetism, and antiferromagnetism, although these forces are usually so small they can only be detected by laboratory equipment.
-Magnetic fields surround magnetized materials, and are created by electric currents such as those used in electromagnets, and by electric fields varying in time.
-Since both strength and direction of a magnetic field may vary with location, it is described mathematically by a function assigning a vector to each point of space, called a vector field.
+Magnetic fields surround magnetized materials, electric currents, and electric fields varying in time.
+Since both strength and direction of a magnetic field may vary with location, it is described mathematically by a function assigning a vector to each point of space, called a vector field (more precisely, a pseudovector field).